design-tokens/community-group/technical-reports/format/composite-types.md

 ## Gradient

 Represents a color gradient.
-The value must be an array of objects representing gradient stops that have the following structure:
+The `type` property MUST be set to the string `gradient`.
+The value MUST be an array of objects representing gradient stops that have the following structure:

 - `color`: The color value at the stop's position on the gradient.
-The value of this property must be a valid [color value](#color) or a reference to a color token.
+The value of this property MUST be a valid [color value](#color) or a reference to a color token.
 - `position`: The position of the stop along the gradient's axis.
-The value of this property must be a valid number value or reference to a number token.
+The value of this property MUST be a valid number value or reference to a number token.
 The number values must be in the range [0, 1], where 0 represents the start position of the gradient's axis and 1 the end position.
 If a number value outside of that range is given, it MUST be considered as if it were clamped to the range [0, 1].
 For example, a value of 42 should be treated as if it were 1, i.e. the end position of the gradient axis.
 Similarly, a value of -99 should be treated as if it were 0, i.e. the start position of the gradient axis.

 If there are no stops at the very beginning or end of the gradient axis (i.e. with `position` 0 or 1, respectively), then the color from the stop closest to each end should be extended to that end of the axis.